Shape Shifting Light Dark Matter Solitons: Schr o dinger--Poisson Dark Matter Solitons

-The above expressions may be re-arranged in various ways to, for example, obtain the following three equivalent expressions for the dark matter particle mass $m_0$.
+These expressions may be rearranged in various ways to, for example, obtain the following three equivalent expressions for the dark matter particle mass $m_0$.

-The third equality introduces the velocity scaling factor $v_0 = \sqrt{GM/a_0} = \hbar/m_0 a_0$, in terms of which the energy scaling factor may be expressed as $\epsilon_0 = \frac{1}{2} m_0 v_0^2$.
-The above identities also imply the following intriguing relations, reflecting the fundamentally quantum mechanical nature of solitonic dark matter.
+The third equality introduces the velocity scaling factor, $v_0$, in terms of which the energy scaling factor may be expressed as $\epsilon_0 = \frac{1}{2} m_0 v_0^2$.

+Note that the above identities imply the following intriguing relation, reflecting the fundamentally quantum mechanical nature of solitonic dark matter.

-Note that the scaling constants $a_0$, $\epsilon_0$ and $v_0$ depend only on $M$ and $m_0$, and thus are independent of $F$ and the shape of the dark matter density distribution, $\rho(x)$, which would not be the case for other length and energy scaling parameters, such as, for example, the soliton's ground state radius or energy.
-In the hydrogenic limit ($F\rightarrow 0$) the scaling constants $a_0$, $\epsilon_0$ and $v_0$ become equal to the Bohr radius, ground state energy and root-mean-squared velocity of the dark matter particles.
-In the self-gravitating limit ($F\rightarrow 1$) the soliton size increases as the associated particle binding energy and velocity decrease.
+Since the scaling constants $a_0$, $\epsilon_0$ and $v_0$ depend only on $M$ and $m_0$, they are independent of $F$ and the shape of the dark matter density distribution, $\rho(x)$, which would not be the case for other length and energy scaling parameters, such as, for example, the soliton ground-state energy or radius.
+In the hydrogenic limit ($F\rightarrow 0$) the scaling constants $a_0$, $\epsilon_0$ and $v_0$ become equal to the Bohr radius, ground-state energy and root-mean-squared velocity of the dark matter particles, respectively.
+In the self-gravitating limit ($F\rightarrow 1$) the soliton size increases as the associated particle binding energy and velocity decrease (as quantitatively described in Section~\ref{S:SolitonXf}).

-The Poisson equation yields the following relation between the dark matter probability density, $\rho(x)=[\Psi(x)]^2 = \rho(r) a_0^3$, and the potential energy, $V_{\rm{DM}}(x)$, of a dark matter particle of mass $m_0$ in a self-gravitating soliton of mass $M$ (as further described in the Appendix).
+The Poisson equation yields the following relation between the dark matter probability density, $\rho(x)= |\Psi(x)|^2$, and the potential energy, $V_S(x)$, of a dark matter particle of mass $m_0$ in a self-gravitating soliton of mass $M$ (as further described in the Appendix~\ref{app:A}).